Inherited Ancient Cypriot Artifacts? A Guide to Legally and Ethically Selling Your Collection

 If an artifact was taken out of Cyprus after its antiquities laws were enacted, it must have been accompanied by a legal export permit issued by the Department of Antiquities, Cyprus.
 Selling items known or suspected to have been illegally exported from Cyprus carries significant legal and ethical risks.

-Identify and Document Your Pieces: What exactly do you have?
+- Identify and document your pieces.
 Is it Bronze Age pottery, Iron Age figurines, Roman glass, Byzantine coins?
 Accurate identification by experts familiar with Cypriot material culture is the first step.
-Document everything: dimensions, condition, any markings, and especially any known history or family stories associated with the items.
-High-quality photographs are essential.
-We can assist in identifying and documenting Cypriot artifacts.
+Document everything: dimensions, condition, any markings, and especially any known history or family stories.
+High-quality photographs are essential — and don't clean or restore anything beforehand, as this can erase both evidence and value.

-Investigate Legal Status and Provenance: This is where the history (provenance) becomes crucial.
+- Investigate legal status and provenance.
 Gather any old photos, letters, receipts, or insurance documents mentioning the artifacts.
-Was it acquired from a known dealer decades ago?
-Inherited through a specific relative?
+Was a piece acquired from a known dealer decades ago?
+Inherited through a particular relative?
 When might it have left Cyprus?
-This investigation helps determine if the item can be legally sold on the open market.
+This investigation helps determine whether the item can be legally sold on the open market.

-Understand the Market Value: The value of ancient Cypriot artifacts depends on rarity, condition, artistic quality, historical significance, and crucially, provenance.
-A well-documented piece legally on the market will command a higher price than one with unclear origins.
-Seek appraisals from valuers specializing in ancient Mediterranean art or specifically Cypriot antiquities.
-We can provide guidance on valuation for insurance or potential sale: alexis@ancientcyprus.com.
+- Understand the market value.
+The value of ancient Cypriot artifacts depends on rarity, condition, artistic quality, historical significance, and – crucially – provenance.
+A well-documented piece legally on the market will command a far higher price than one with unclear origins.
+Seek appraisals from valuers specialising in ancient Mediterranean art, or specifically in Cypriot antiquities; we are glad to point you to the right specialist.

 Ethical Selling: Beyond the Law